xieyuheng/inner/persons/judea-pearl/causality.md

 trained at the very same casino, could do it reliably.

+In order to complete this brief introduction, we must discuss the notion of _probabilistic model_ (also called _probability space_).

+A probabilistic model is an encoding of information that permits us to compute the probability of every well-formed sentence `S` in accordance with the axioms of (1.1)-(1.3).

+- **Xie:** A sentence describe an event.

+Starting with a set of atomic propositions `A, B, C, ...`, the set of well-formed sentences consists of all Boolean formulas involving these propositions, for example, `S = (A and B) or (not C)`.

+The traditional method of specifying probabilistic models employs a _joint distribution function_, which is a function that assigns nonnegative weights to every _elementary event_ in the language (an elementary event being a conjunction in which every atomic proposition or its negation appears once) such that the sum of the weights adds up to 1.
+For example, if we have three atomic propositions, `A`, `B`, and `C`, then a joint distribution function should assign nonnegative weights to all eight combinations
+-- `A and B and C`, `A and B and (not C)`, ...,
+`(not A) and (not B) and (not C)` -- such that the eight weights sum to 1.

 # 2 A Theory of Inferred Causation

 # 3 Causal Diagrams and the Identification of Causal Effects